Neighborhood Walking Maps

 Complete A Walk Study: A Walk Study is an audit of streets, sidewalks, and places in your neighborhood.
 It identifies barriers to walking and places where you feel safe and encouraged to walk.
 The Walk Study helps to decide what your walking map will look like.
-The findings of the Walk Study are shared with City of Columbus Staff to bring neighborhood concerns to their attention and, if possible, be addressed.
-To perform the Walk Study, residents will walk their neighborhood with the Healthy Places Coordinator.
+The findings of the Walk Study are shared with City of Columbus staff to bring neighborhood concerns to their attention and, if possible, be addressed.
+To perform the Walk Study, residents will walk their neighborhood with the Healthy Places Walking Programs Manager.
 A typical Walk Study can take between 1-2 hours to complete.

-Share Your Map: The Healthy Places Program will create a pocket-size walking map of your neighborhood to be shared.
-Healthy Places will place copies of the map at recreation centers and libraries in your neighborhood and provide you with unlimited print copies of the map.
+- Share Your Map: The Healthy Places Program will create a pocket-size walking map of your neighborhood to be shared.
+Healthy Places will place copies of the map at recreation centers or libraries in your neighborhood and provide you with print copies of the map.
 In return, Healthy Places asks that you share the map with people throughout your neighborhood, at community meetings, or at events.

 Walking in your neighborhood has many benefits:

 - More physical activity.

 - More people outside means more “eyes on the street” or people watching the neighborhood.